Jo-Ee/a2-hackernews-reader-tutorial/README.md

 <a name="routing"></a>
 ## Create pagination for our hackernews reader (Routing)
-To use angular 2 routing library, in `index.html`, add
+Add angular 2 routing library to our `index.html` (not all app requires routing, hence router library is an optional module library)
 ```html
 <script src="https://code.angularjs.org/2.0.0-beta.8/router.dev.js"></script>
 ```